Landscape of the Savoy Alps

 What is Génépi?

-It is a high-mountain herbal liqueur, traditionally served as a digestif.
+It is a high-mountain herb liqueur, traditionally served as a digestif.
 It is the symbol of alpine conviviality.

 Of course!
 We recommend lighter dishes based on lake fish (Féra or Arctic Char).
 Discover our Seasonal Dishes.

-Did you know it is more recent than we think?
+Did you know it is more recent than you might think?
 Its history is fascinating, read it on History of Savoyard Dishes.

 The cheese festival or local wine fairs are crucial.
 Consult our News Blog for the 2026 calendar.